welcome to craft+work

 All class registrations are final.
 We require a 72 hour advance cancellation notice in order to receive credit for a future workshop.
 Because our instructors supply materials for each participant in advance, cancellations less than 72 hour in advance will not result in a class credit, but you can gift your spot to a friend and have them go in your place.
 No refunds will be given.

-There may be instances when a class does not meet minimum enrollment and has to be cancelled.
-In these cases a full refund will be issued.
+Every effort will be made to meet enrollment minimums and make sure the class is held.
+However there may be instances when a class does not meet minimum enrollment and has to be cancelled (see below).
+In these cases we will notify you at least 48 hours in advance and a full refund will be issued.

 Is there an age limit for classes?